forcedotcom/salesforcedx-vscode/docs/articles/user-guide/source-format.md

    `$ git commit -m "Created sfdx-project.json and config"`

-1. Create the new folder structure.
+1. Create the new folder structure as required by a Salesforce project.

    `$ mkdir ./project/force-app`